Non Hodgkin's Lymphoma

 What is the likely outcome of the disease.
 Every patient wants to know their prognosis.
 It is just natural to want to know, even though doctors can only tell you statistically what is likely.
 They cannot tell you what will happen to you.
 Yet in the quest to better define the prognosis there exists the "IPI" below.
 Use it with caution.
 It is designed to help define who is "at risk" of relapsing not who is going to die tomorrow morning.

-The International Prognostic Index for aggressive NHL
+The International Prognostic Index for aggressive lymphoma

 An international index for aggressive NHL (diffuse large cell lymphoma) identifies 5 significant risk factors prognostic of overall survival.
 For each positive risk factor there is a greater risk of relapse.
 This index can also be applied to the indolent forms of Lymphoma but with a smaller degree of accuracy.

-• Age (<60 years of age versus >60 years of age),
+• Age (<60 years of age versus >60 years of age)

 • Serum lactate dehydrogenase-LDH (normal versus elevated),